Watch the Epic Faceoff Between the World’s Most Iconic Motorcycles and Builders

 For the first time ever, these two world-renowned builders have joined forces with the Sturgis Buffalo Chip®, Sturgis Brown High School and a team of the industry’s top customization leaders to teach Black Hills area high school students the most cutting-edge motorcycle customization techniques.

-The innovative high school mentorship program has upped the ante in 2015 by taking on the customization of not one, but two different motorcycles—a 2014 Indian Chieftain and a 2014 Harley-Davidson Road King.
-Student participants from across the Black Hills will transform the Indian primarily using John Shope’s Dirty Bird Concepts fabrications, and the Harley will make its transformation primarily with parts from Paul Yaffe’s Bagger Nation as well as other sponsors.
+The innovative high school mentorship program upped the ante in 2015 by taking on the customization of not one, but two different motorcycles—a 2014 Indian Chieftain and a 2014 Harley-Davidson Road King.
+Student participants from across the Black Hills transformed the Indian primarily using John Shope’s Dirty Bird Concepts fabrications, and the Harley made its transformation primarily with parts from Paul Yaffe’s Bagger Nation as well as other sponsors.

-In addition to Shope and Yaffe, the students will work under the close supervision and direction of motorcycle industry veterans including Dave Perewitz of Perewitz Cycle Fab, Randy and Nick Cramer of Dakota V-Twin and Keith Terry of Terry Components, as well as Sturgis Brown High School instructors Chad Hedderman and Bill Johnson.
+In addition to Shope and Yaffe, the students worked under the close supervision and direction of motorcycle industry veterans including Randy and Nick Cramer of Dakota V-Twin, Chris Malo of Baggster and Keith Terry of Terry Components, as well as Sturgis Brown High School instructors Chad Hedderman and Bill Johnson.
+Students were also exposed to the work Dave Perewitz of Perewitz Cycle Fab.
 By working alongside these leading professionals, this motorcycle project opens students’ eyes to industry careers and provides them the skills and experience to put them one step ahead.

 In order to get the big 26" wheel on their build, the students of the Buffalo Chip Challenge have to cut the frame to stretch it so the rake and trail stays even and the bike has the best ride possible.